jxjo/PlanformCreator2/README.md

 * Define the position of the flap hinge line and the start of a 'flap group'.

 A wing always has at least 2 wing sections - a root and a tip section.
 In between, any number of wing sections can be created.
 There are two modes how the location of a wing section can be defined:
-- by span position: The wing section will always remains in this relative span position, even if the wing span or chord distribution is changed.
+- by span position: The wing section always remains in this relative span position, even if the wing span or chord distribution is changed.
 Positioning by span position is helpful for example to define flaps.
 - chord length: The wing section is tied to a certain relative chord.
 When changing the chord distribution, the wing section will move around in order to always have the same chord length.
 This is especially useful to have an airfoil at a certain chord length (= Reynolds number) within the wing.

 <img src="images/wing_sections.png" width="800" />